bartificer/programming-by-stealth/docs/pbs21.md

 $('aside#as_ajax').toggleClass('important').hasClass('important');
 ```

 We know that we can hide an HTML element on a page by setting its CSS `display` property to `none`.
 This means that we could hide and show elements using the `.css()` function.
 However, jQuery provides us some nice alternatives – `.hide()`, `.show()`, and `.toggle()`.
-These functions have the advantage of making code easier to read, and, of using a pleasing animation to show and hide the elements.
+These functions have the advantage of making code easier to read, and of using a pleasing animation to show and hide the elements.
 By default these animations take 400 milliseconds, but you can change their duration by passing a number as the first argument.
 That number will be interpreted as the desired animation length in milliseconds.

-To show the animations in all their glory, let’s hide, then show, and finally toggle the Server Side section with a 1 second animation:
+To show the animations in all their glory, let’s hide, then show, and finally toggle the Server Side section with a One second animation:

 ```javascript
 var aniTime = 1000;